melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_galaxy_1/variant_calling_galaxy_1.md

 When the job has finished, click on the eye icon to view the newly generated data (in this case a set of quality metrics for the FASTQ data).
 Look at the various quality scores.
 The data looks pretty good - *high Per base sequence quality* (avg. above 30).

-*Note that the 'Sequence Duplication Levels' are marked as high.
-Normally we would run another tool to remove duplicates (technical PCR artifacts) but for the sake of brevity we will omit this step.*

 -----